Introduction to Web Mapping

 Once they are joined properly, right-click on the layer and export it as a JSON file.
 Although the format you choose here is JSON, the files will actually be exported as GeoJSON, which is just a version of a JSON file that also contains geographic information.
 Make sure you are exporting the GeoJSON with the

-projection as this is the projection most web maps use. -
+WGS 84projection as this is the projection most web maps use. -

 In addition to the county polygon file we will also be exporting a GeoJSON file with point data for the county election results: